RAF Netheravon, Wiltshire

 1A Guard Room (Permanent Brick).

-The guard room with a very smart RAF Police corporal stood at the door. .
+The guard room with a very smart RAF Police corporal stood at the door.
+There was a full length mirror, for airmen to check their attire before entering the guard room.

 RAF Netheravon, Wiltshire